There are presently no open calls for submissions.

 Winter issue: October 1-December 1

+DO NOT SEND PICTURES WITH YOUR POEMS.
+Artwork is arranged through the editors.
 We do not accept previously published material.
-This includes publications in print, on the Internet including on Facebook, poetry sites, and personal blogs.
+This includes publication in print, on the Internet including on Facebook, poetry sites, and personal blogs.
 Poetry workshopped behind password-protected sites is okay.
-Please do not reprint your poem on your blog until 3 months have passed, and give Gyroscope Review credit as first publisher.
+Please give Gyroscope Review credit as first publisher whenever you reprint your poem.

 Simultaneous submissions are allowed but we ask that you consider our acceptance of your poem(s) as a commitment to be published by Gyroscope Review, and the poem(s) will not be withdrawn after acceptance to go to another publication.
 That would make us sad.
 And probably irritated.
-If a submission is accepted elsewhere please notify us immediately through Submittable.
+If a submission is accepted elsewhere please send us a note immediately through Submittable.
 We’ll be happy for you, we promise!

 Please do not submit if you are not open to being edited.
 We will work with you on edit requests.

-No racist, or any other -ist, derogatory, or pornographic material.
+No racist, or any other -ist, derogatory, anti-LGBTQIA+ or pornographic material.
 This is determined by the judgment of the editors.
 By all means, push the envelope, but do so in a tasteful manner.
+Translations must be of the author's own work, in English and translated language.

 By submitting you attest that the work is your own.
 Anonymous submissions are not allowed, however, pen names are acceptable.

 You grant Gyroscope Review first-time North American publication rights for your submission.
 All other rights to material published in the Gyroscope Review are retained by the individual authors, photographers, and artists.
-All published work may be archived online.
+All published work will be archived online.
 Individual copyrights return to writers, artists, and photographers for their respective work after they are published.
 You agree that any subsequent publication, print or on the web must acknowledge Gyroscope Review as the original publisher.

-Please include a third-person bio of 100 words or less with your submission.
+Please include a bio in the third person of 100 words or less with your submission.
 Bios longer than this will be edited down to 100 words.
 Poems that use capitals to begin all lines will be edited to reflect our contemporary style if accepted, we will work with you on this.
 Don't let MS Word dictate your poem style.